 Embrace that DIY go-getter spirit and create an immersive booth experience.

-GSNorCal Troop 90041 won the GSUSA Bling Your Booth Challenge last year with their superhero city booth.
+In 2016 GSNorCal Troop 90041 won the GSUSA Bling Your Booth Challenge with their superhero city booth.
 They went all out and made a colorful city skyline using construction paper and cardboard, and wore superhero capes while working the booth.

 Girl Scout Cookies have been around for over 100 years, so pull in nostalgic customers with a retro cookie booth!
 Brownies from Troop 33702 threw it back to the 1950’s with their vintage Brownie uniforms and color printouts of vintage Girl Scout Cookie ads.

 Getting girls outdoors is a key part of the Girl Scout mission.
 You can highlight this with a camp themed booth.
 Troop 30838 created a banner and table drape out of felt and PVC pipe.
 The campfire flames are made up of handprints!

 Use your resources wisely by up-cycling materials you already have—like cookie boxes!

 There’s no need to run to the craft store to buy a bunch of supplies (though some glitter and poster board are always helpful).
 With a little creativity, you can use free materials you already have available, like the cookie boxes and cookie cases.
 Cut out the names and photos of the cookies to create a menu, or use the whole boxes to create pyramids or arches.
 One cookie mom suggests forgoing the traditional table altogether, unpacking the cookie cases, and then displaying a generous amount of cookie boxes on the stacked cases.